z-adams/Tutorials/cpp.md

 looks identical to the result of `#include "simple_math.h"`.
 As long as the functions used in `main()` are declared before they're used, the implementation (definition) can be placed anywhere as long as the linker can find them later.

+### Object Lifetime

+Unlike memory-managed languages like Java, when a local variable is created, it exists immediately.
+This is in contrast to Java, where `new Object()` is required to actually create the object in memory.

+When an object is created, it is created somewhere in the computer's physical memory.
+This memory region may be full of random **"garbage"** values from some previous usage, so every object *must be manually initialized*, or it may contain a garbage value.
+We will discuss how to do this later.

 With that basic background out of the way, now on to the good stuff.